Despite our best intentions, we all inevitably seem to go through financial setbacks that catch us off-guard and throw off our financial progress.

 I’m not going to lie – it was an uphill battle.
 There was a lot of work that went into figuring out where my finances were, making a plan to get them back on track, and actually following through on it.

-In 2020, plenty of people are going through financial setbacks of their own.
-Whether you’ve been laid off from a job or just let your spending get away from you, it’s time to get a plan in place to get back on course.
+Throughout the pandemic, plenty of people have gone through financial setbacks of their own.
+Whether you were laid off from a job or just let your spending get away from you, it’s time to get a plan in place to get back on course.

-In this post, you’ll learn the 9 steps to follow to get you get back on track with your finances and lessen the blow of future financial setbacks.
+In this post, you’ll learn the nine steps to follow to get you get back on track with your finances and lessen the blow of future financial setbacks.

 Evaluate your current financial situation